Peru: Language

 According to the Peruvian Constitution of 1993, Peru's official languages are Spanish and, in areas where they predominate, Quechua and other Indigenous languages.
-Spanish is spoken natively by 82.6% of the population, Quechua by 13.9%, and Aymara by 1.7%, while other languages are spoken by the remaining 1.8%.
+Spanish is spoken natively by 82.6% of the population, and coexists with several native languages, of which the most important is the Quechuan languages, spoken by 16.92% of the population, 1.7% Aymara and 0.8% speaking another native language.
+In the urban areas of the country, especially in the coastal region, monolingualism of Spanish predominates; while in many rural areas of the country, particularly in the Amazon, multilingual populations dominate.

 Spanish language is used by the government and is the mainstream language of the country, which is used by the media and in educational systems and commerce.
 Amerindians who live in the Andean highlands speak Quechua and Aymara and are ethnically distinct from the diverse Indigenous groups who live on the eastern side of the Andes and in the tropical lowlands adjacent to the Amazon basin.

 Peru's distinct geographical regions are mirrored in a language divide between the coast where Spanish is more predominant over the Amerindian languages, and the more diverse traditional Andean cultures of the mountains and highlands.
 The Indigenous populations east of the Andes speak various languages and dialects.
 Some of these groups still adhere to traditional Indigenous languages, while others have been almost completely assimilated into the Spanish language.
 There has been an increasing and organized effort to teach Quechua in public schools in the areas where Quechua is spoken.
 In the Peruvian Amazon, numerous Indigenous languages are spoken, including Asháninka, Bora, and Aguaruna.

 Religion

 Roman Catholicism has been the predominant faith in Peru for centuries, albeit religious practices have a high degree of syncretism with Indigenous traditions.
-Two of its universities, Pontifical Catholic University of Peru and Universidad Cattolica San Pablo, are among the 5 top universities of the country.
-As of the 2017 census, 76% of the population over 12 years old described themselves as Catholic, 14.1% as Evangelical, 4.8% as Protestant, Jewish, Latter-day Saints, and Jehovah's Witnesses, and 5.1% as nonreligious.
+Two of its universities, Pontifical Catholic University of Peru and Universidad Católica San Pablo, are among the country's five top universities.
+As of the 2017 census, 76% of the population over 12 years old described themselves as Catholic; 14.1% as Evangelical; 4.8% as Protestant, Jewish, Latter-day Saints, and Jehovah's Witnesses; and 5.1% as nonreligious.
+In 2025, naturalized Peruvian citizen Cardinal Robert Francis Prevost became Pope Leo XIV.

 Amerindian religious traditions continue to play a major role in the beliefs of Peruvians.
 Catholic festivities like Corpus Christi, Holy Week and Christmas sometimes blend with Amerindian traditions.
-Amerindian festivities from pre-Columbian remain widespread; Inti Raymi, an ancient Inca festival, is still celebrated, especially in rural communities.
+Pre-Columbian Amerindian festivities remain widespread; Inti Raymi, an ancient Inca festival, is still celebrated, especially in rural communities.

 The majority of towns, cities, and villages have their own official church or cathedral and patron saint.
+The two saints of Peru are Rose of Lima, the first Saint of the Americas, and Martin de Porres.
+The largest cathedral in Peru is the Metropolitan Cathedral of Lima.
+Its construction began in 1535 by under Francisco Pizarro and was completed in 1797.
+Other notable churches and cathedrals are the Cusco Cathedral Basilica Cathedral of Arequipa and the Basilica of Santo Domingo.